Enjoy the historic Wentworth Trail or try the Wentworth Walk

 The Wentworth District Hospital commenced operating at this site in 1887.
 The hospital seemed in isolation but it is thought it was built in this area as protection from infectious diseases.
 The ‘hospital bell’ was located on the town side of the river and the hospital warden would row across the Darling to pick up patients when the bell was rung.
 Many changes and alterations have been made to the hospital over the years.
 The Water Tower was made by Hudson Bros.
 Ltd of Clyde, Scotland in 1885 and was transported by ship to Australia.
 The town’s water supply commenced in 1888 and although not in use today, it is a wonderful example of this type of water storage unit.
 The ladder runs up the middle of the tank, which is an unusual feature.
 Similar tanks were placed beside the hospitals in Wilcannia and Bourke.
 The ornate structure is comprised of a tall pre-stressed tower with nine cylindrical iron columns bolted in 4 sections, supporting a water tank with galvanised iron polygonal roof and decorative wrought iron finial.

 Junction Island is the shoal of land between the Darling and Murray Rivers.
 Captain Sturt sailed down the Murray on his expedition and arrived at the confluence of the Darling and Murray Rivers on the 23 January 1830.
 He was confronted by Aboriginals, armed with spears and weapons, at the Junction Sandbar.
 The four Aboriginals who had befriended Sturt’s party on their journey and followed them on foot along the river, intervened and negotiated on Sturt’s behalf and therefore the ‘intruders’ presence was accepted.
 Captain Sturt named the Murray River on that day, at the point where the two rivers converged.
 Since the construction of Lock 10, resulting in the increased height of the rivers, the clay bank described by Sturt has seldom been visible since the 1930’s.
-A canoe tree is also located along the trail that leads to the point.
+Walk the Island to the point of the confluence of the two rivers.
 Flora, fauna, wildlife and birdlife abound within this island reserve.

 Find out more, contact the: